Tree-Structured Data Clustering-Driven Neural Network for Intra Prediction in Video Coding: Related Works

-In \cite{b11}, different numbers of networks (up to 35) are designed for blocks with different sizes.
-All proposed neural networks for a given block size share all but the last layer.
+In \cite{b11}, different numbers of networks (up to 35) are designed for blocks of different sizes.
+All neural networks for a given block size share all layers but the last one.
 The network mode signaling is based on a sorted mode list, which is produced by another fully connected network.
-Compared with IPFCN, the networks’ architecture is simplified to meet the low complexity requirement of VVC.
-The bitrate saving in \cite{b11} is around 2.5\%.
+The bitrate saving in \cite{b11} is around 3.0\% over HEVC.
+Compared with IPFCN, the network architecture is simplified.
 In a later version \cite{b12}, each network has only one layer without non-linear activation, i.e. each network is reduced to a matrix plus a bias vector.
 Only one row and one column from the reconstructed picture are used as reference pixels, and only half of the pixels in the target block are generated by the selected network.
 The remaining half is generated by linear interpolation.
 This matrix-based intra prediction (MIP) has been adopted by VVC with a bitrate saving of 0.79\% under all-intra configuration.
-In \cite{b13}, a novel training loss function that reflects properties of the residual quantization and coding stages is designed by applying the $L1$-norm and a sigmoid-function to the prediction residual in the DCT domain.
+In \cite{TMM}, multiple network modes (NM) are trained and each corresponds to a certain range of the directional prediction modes.
+A maximum 6.3\% bitrate reduction is achieved by NM compared with HM-16.9 with 8$\times$8 constraint.
+In \cite{b13}, a novel training loss function that reflects properties of the residual quantization and coding stages is designed by applying the $L1$-norm and a sigmoid-function to the prediction residual in DCT domain.
 It could achieve a bitrate saving of 3.79\% compared with VTM 1.0.
+Different from the fully connected structure applied in above-mentioned works, a progressive spatial recurrent neural network (PS-RNN) which consists of three spatial recurrent units is designed in \cite{PSRNN}, and the prediction is progressively generated by passing information from preceding contents to blocks to be encoded.
+PS-RNN achieves on average 2.7\% bitrate reduction over HEVC.